wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">For non-technical plebs: Bitcoin Core v26 vandalized the description -datacarriersize so that it leaves out the spam, instead of fixing the bug.<a href="https://twitter.com/MarcoFalke?ref_src=twsrc%5Etfw">@MarcoFalke</a> made the change, <a href="https://twitter.com/ajtowns?ref_src=twsrc%5Etfw">@ajtowns</a> and <a href="https://twitter.com/theinstagibbs?ref_src=twsrc%5Etfw">@theinstagibbs</a> gave their ACKS.<a href="https://twitter.com/fanquake?ref_src=twsrc%5Etfw">@fanquake</a> merged it. <a href="https://twitter.com/achow101?ref_src=twsrc%5Etfw">@achow101</a> defends the change. <a href="https://t.co/c663VC2DOB">https://t.co/c663VC2DOB</a></p>&mdash; Unhosted Marcellus 🚫👻 (@oomahq) <a href="https://twitter.com/oomahq/status/1742679458530672642?ref_src=twsrc%5Etfw">January 3, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

 This was around the same time Luke proposed to extend the applicability of **datacarriersize** to also catch inscriptions.
-Then Gloria Zhao and Ava Chow (Bitcoin Core maintainers with commit access and merge rights) used that new meaning of datacarriersize as an argument to reject the fix.
+Then Gloria Zhao and Ava Chow (Bitcoin Core maintainers with commit access and merge rights) **used that new meaning** of datacarriersize as an argument to reject the fix.

-In other words, it was realized quite early on that the Bitcoin Core code did not behave according to the description in the documentation but instead of fixing the code, maintainers chose to change the documentation.
+In other words, **it was realized quite early on that the Bitcoin Core code did not behave according to the description in the documentation but instead of fixing the code, maintainers chose to change the documentation**.
 Several noderunners have accused maintainers of insidiously reducing the scope of **-Datacarriersize** this way.
 The aim was to justify inaction on new techniques of data injection into transactions.
 After the discovery of this stealth change, maintainer Achow made the claim that changing the documentation was somehow a way of eliminating the bug...

 <div align="center">
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This help text only started specifying &quot;raw scriptPubKey&quot; in v26, while the exploit has been known since January.<br><br>Honestly, it&#39;s pretty disingenuous to change the description months after the fact to avoid admitting there is a bug. <a href="https://t.co/XhH6w4p034">pic.twitter.com/XhH6w4p034</a></p>&mdash; Unhosted Marcellus 🚫👻 (@oomahq) <a href="https://twitter.com/oomahq/status/1742674826743939326?ref_src=twsrc%5Etfw">January 3, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>